mdcutone/psychxr/docs/api/openhmd.rst

 flexibility for those that need it by removing the "black box" between the application and the display.

-This library is only available if PsychXR was built with the environment variable ``PSYCHXR_BUILD_OPENHMD=1`` being previously set.
-Be aware that this module is currently in the alpha phase of development and may not function as intended.
+**This library is only available if PsychXR was built with the environment variable ``PSYCHXR_BUILD_OPENHMD=1`` being previously set.
+Be aware that this module is currently in the alpha phase of development and may be incomplete and buggy.**

 Overview
 ========